 How AT-1501 works

-ALS is a progressive neurodegenerative disease for which there is currently no cure.
-The symptoms are caused by damage to and death of motor neurons (nerve cells that control the movement of muscles), and while the exact cause of the disease is unknown, researchers know that the immune system contributes to its progression by causing inflammation in the nervous system, leading to damage in motor neurons.
+ALS is a progressive neurodegenerative disease for which there currently is no cure.
+Disease symptoms result from damage to motor neurons (nerve cells that control the movement of muscles) that can kill these cells.
+While its exact cause is not clear, researchers think the immune system may contribute to its progression by causing inflammation in the nervous system, leading to motor neuron damage.

 AT-1501 is an antibody against a protein called CD40 ligand (CD40L).
-Antibodies are proteins designed to bind to and block a particular target.
-CD40L is found on the outside of some immune cells; it’s a protein that’s involved in regulating the immune response and that can trigger inflammation in the spinal cord.
-The CD40L pathway has been shown to be overactive in ALS patients.
+Antibodies are proteins that bind to and block a particular target.
+CD40L is present on the surface of some immune cells.
+It is a protein that plays a role in regulating the immune response and that can trigger inflammation in the spinal cord.
+Research has shown that the CD40L pathway is overactive in ALS patients.

-The exact mechanism of AT-1501 in ALS is unknown, but it is thought that by inhibiting CD40L, the potential therapy could block or delay the activation of the damaging inflammatory immune response.
-This could slow the progression of ALS symptoms and increase survival.
-It may also delay the start of symptoms in patients at risk of developing ALS.
+The exact mechanism of action of AT-1501 in ALS is not clear, but researchers think that by inhibiting CD40L, the potential therapy could block or delay the activation of the damaging inflammatory immune response.
+This could delay ALS onset or slow its progression, improving patient outcomes.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.